yhormanp/viajalaFilter/README.md

 ## Development server
+clone the repository with the command `git clone https://github.com/yhormanp/viajalaFilter.git`.

+run the command `npm install` to download the necessary packages.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.